Tag: mvp

 - Differentors, which are features that set you apart or make you unique from your competition.

 If any of these features are essential for the primary use of the app, they would be included in the MVP.
-What features are included in the MVP is determined by the unique needs and requirements of the product user who has envisioned the software.
-The product used also determines what features are necessary to have in the app right away.
+What features are included in the MVP is determined by the unique needs and requirements of the app visionary who has envisioned the software and the end users.
+The product user also helps to determine what features are necessary to have in the app right away.

 What are the reasons to consider an MVP?